randallknutson/pod/README.md

 ## How to run

-Tested so far only on Linux.
+This was tested so far only on Linux.
 Before running, bring the BLE device down and stop bluetooth daemon
 ```
 sudo hciconfig